 Okay, she had to admit she was asking for it, but she hadn’t expected the girl to go full banshee on her.
-She hissed, like a full blown animalistic hiss, at Marissa before delivering a hard slap to her face.
+She hissed–like a fucking cat–at Marissa before delivering a hard slap to her face.

 The two of them were oblivious to the crowd that had long formed around them, recording and taking pictures of the sight.
 Some were laughing, others were chanting.
 Had she not mentally reprimanded Kale and Jamoy for this same thing?